6-CSE/HelloWorld/README.md

 # HelloWorld
-This repo is meant to contain hello world programs in various programming languages.
+This repo is meant to contain hello world programs in various programming languages and their installations (Mainly for linux).

 #### Procedure to add programs: